-How did learn about Visions for Children e.V.?
+How did you hear about Visions for Children e.V.?

 I have always been a follower and fan of Wana and that’s how I came across Visions.

-What made you decide to support a small organization like ours?
+What made you decide to support a small association like us?

 Why do you find it important to get involved in social projects?

 For me, education is the means by which I can gain access to more equal opportunities.
 Education was always prioritized at home.
 I know that to get ahead in life I need to educate myself.
 In the best-case, education has an enduring effect, which can lead more quickly to independence and – perhaps thinking optimistically – to more self-confident kids.